harrywang/harrywang.github.io/_posts/2022-04-23-crypto-coven.md

     50%

 - **Find the top 10 addresses holding most witches.
-Based on the average sales price, how much those withes are worth?**
+Based on the average sales price, how much those witches are worth?**

     This address `0xa1707c82aa2866955991c7f2c6f431d6619b8b4c` owns 162 witches, which are worth ~ $595,801 based on the average sales price in the past.
 Check out this address on OpenSea: [https://opensea.io/Divine_Femininity](https://opensea.io/Divine_Femininity)
 - **Which is the most expensive witch ever sold (before 4/21/2022)?
 Who bought it?**